Back/How I AI

 • Outcome: This gives you a data-driven roadmap for product improvements.
 For Nurture Boss, this revealed common problems like AI not handing off to a human correctly or repeatedly scheduling tours instead of rescheduling them.

 • Key Insight: "Counting is powerful."
-This simple metric provides objective confidence in what to work on, moving past paralysis and guesswork.
+This simple metric gives you real confidence in what to work on next, helping you move past analysis paralysis and guesswork.

 A detailed view of the 'LLM Grader' web application from the 'How I AI' podcast, showcasing categorized error results like 'Transfer/handoff issues' and 'Tour scheduling issues' with their respective counts, along with various communication session types.